-The Engineering Scholarship is designed to attract and assist students who plan to major in engineering.
+• The Engineering Scholarship is designed to attract and assist students who plan to major in engineering.

-Recipients are selected by the School of Engineering in the spring and summer prior to the award year.
+• Recipients are selected by the School of Engineering in the spring and summer prior to the award year.
 Most of the scholarships are awarded for academic achievement prior to coming to CBU based on transcripts, and SAT or ACT scores.

-Recipients may receive up to \$2,500 per semester for the Fall and Spring semesters.
+• The award amount varies each year as approved by the Dean of the School of Engineering.
 The scholarships are typically renewable provided students take and achieve a B- or better in all courses required for engineering each semester.

-Potential recipients should apply directly with the School of Engineering.
+• Potential recipients should apply directly with the School of Engineering.